Master of Global Law (MGlobL)

 The Master of Global Law (MGlobL) requires the completion of 48 credit points, equivalent to eight units of study.
 Most of the units offered for credit towards the degree carry a value of six credit points each.
 Students may choose from the entire range of relevant units on offer, but are required to choose a minimum of one unit from each of the following groupings:

 Each unit of study involves 26 contact hours.
 Units are offered on a semester length basis or intensive basis.
 Semester length units are taught once a week over 13 weeks on either a Monday, Tuesday, Wednesday or Thursday evening between 6pm and 8pm.
 Intensive units of study condense the 26 hours over a period of four to five days which may be consecutive or spaced across the teaching semester.
 For example, an intensive unit may be taught between 9am and 5pm over two consecutive days during one week, followed by a further two consecutive days of lectures in a fortnight's time.
-All classes are held in the New Law School Building or in the old Law School Building in Phillip St, Sydney.
+All classes are held in the New Law School Building or another Sydney CBD location.

 |ATTENDANCE||CREDIT POINTS(CP) PER SEMESTER||MAXIMUM